CPTProgrammer/ReachQ/README.md

 ### Extras

 - **Serial Console** · Talk to routers, switches, and embedded devices over COM/TTY.
-- **AI Assistant** · Optional AI integration for command suggestions and troubleshooting (bring your own API key).
+- **AI Agent** · Optional AI integration with multi-provider support.
+The model can run commands and read/write files directly on remote hosts through approval-gated tools (bring your own API key).
 - **Encrypted Vault** · Store secrets, credentials, and SSH keys in an encrypted vault with cloud sync support.
 - **Lua Plugins** · Extend Reach with sandboxed Lua scripts.
 Access SSH, storage, and UI hooks through the host API.
 - **Auto-Updates** · The app checks for updates on startup and periodically while running.
 No manual downloads.